nickkuijpers/laravel-custom-post-manager/README.md

 A codeable CMS for Laravel with post types and custom fields.
 Extendable as you wish.

+This package will easily add a user interface to manage post types with custom fields based on the selected page template.
+You can easliy define the post types with authentication and fill in the required custom fields.

+It's very easy to add custom fields like Maps, repeaters etc. Comes with a preset of custom fields.

 ## Installation # TO DO

 Install the package via composer: